dci-labs/certification-lab-config/README.md

 You can now customize the hooks, pipelines and inventories files for your own needs following [the DCI documentation](https://docs.distributed-ci.io/).

-By default 2 job descriptions (`ocp-4.12` and `workload`) and their associated hooks are present in the template.

-The inventories are expecting `dci-queue` to be used with the following settings:
+The inventories and pipelines are expecting `dci-queue` to be used with the following settings:

 ```ShellSession